RAD-AID India: Asha Jyoti Ray of Hope

 Asha Jyoti mobile clinic and leadership team

 RAD-AID and PGIMER Chandigarh, a Center of Excellence for medicine and research in Asia, have partnered to care for women in underserved communities.
-The mobile women’s health imaging clinic Asha Jyoti (meaning “Ray of Hope” in Hindi) provides screening and follow-up care for breast cancer, cervical cancer and osteoporosis to thousands of underserved women in Northern India every year.
+As of 2017, we cared for over 16,000 patients and doubled cancer screening rates in the served regions of India.
+Our mobile women’s health imaging clinic is called, Asha Jyoti (meaning “Ray of Hope” in Hindi).
+This mobile service provides screening and follow-up care for breast cancer, cervical cancer and osteoporosis to thousands of underserved women in Northern India every year.
 PGIMER medical and public health staff operate the module and educate patients on a daily basis.
 Women who require follow-up have seamless access to specialists within PGIMER.
 RAD-AID provides educational and program planning support to health workers and staff via on-site visits by RAD-AID volunteers and online.

 The goals are twofold: we aim to detect disease earlier while at the same time using the flagship van to spread awareness about women’s health issues.
 The equipment and operational assistance was generously donated by Philips Healthcare, and contractual advice was kindly provided by Brendan Wilson, Esq.
 The innovative design of the mobile health clinic integrates multiple health services into one point of care to produce a novel outreach method to address women’s health issues, poverty, and access to health care.
 Please view the video of Asha Jyoti, produced by the Clinton Global Initiative.